tipeslowly/scai/content/3_Rainbow_screen.md

 *A musky incense burner, a cup of tea<br>
 The pleasure of editing a text can be embellished<br>
-The solar term “Grain-Moistening Rain” passes swiftly<br>
+The solar term “Grain-Moistening Rain” swiftly passes<br>
 Flowers open onto the halls, such are the poppies*

 The third month, the eleventh day, having finished writing and proofreading, now lazing around, jotting a few lines of *jue* poetry.